 Let’s be honest, there really is no “typical” work week with kids at home.
 But I do have an ideal work week mapped out so that I can stay on track as much as possible.
 Here’s how I schedule my work week:

 Daily: Every day I will answer emails, engage with leads, and manage social media.
 I have systems in place for each of these to minimize the time I spend on each task and give me more time to work on my main tasks for the day.

 Monday: My Monday focus is marketing.
 I focus on all marketing-related to-dos like content, email marketing, sales funnels, etc.

 Tuesday: On Tuesdays I focus on client work.
 This is when I dive into my 1:1 projects and spend a lot of time strategizing, designing, and developing for clients.

-Wednesday: The focus for Wednesdays is on the Academy.
-This is when I work on product development, marketing, or support related to the Brand Building Academy.
+Wednesday: The focus for Wednesdays is on the shop.
+This is when I work on product development, marketing, or support related to shop items.
 I also use Wednesdays for design day intensives, accelerator calls, and consult calls when needed.

 Thursday: This is also a heavy client work day for me.
 Thursday looks alot like Tuesday and when I try to check in with all my clients for the week.

 Friday: I use Friday for all my internal tasks.
 This is when I work on all my admin duties like bookkeeping, email follow-ups, and analytics.
 This works out great because it helps me close out all loose ends at the end of each week and allows me to keep up with how the sales were for that week.
 I also use this day to catch up on anything pressing that didn’t get done earlier in the week.